Penalty Charge Notices

 If the Penalty charge is not paid or successfully challenged (after 14 days from when the notice was served/issued)

 If the Penalty charge is not paid on or before the end of the 28 day period as specified on the front of the penalty notice or successfully challenged, the Council many serve as Notice to Owner (NTO) on the owner of the vehicle requiring payment of the penalty charge.
-The owner can then make representation to the Council against the penalty charge and may appeal to an independent adjudicator
+The owner can then make representation to the Council against the penalty charge and may appeal to an independent adjudicator if those representations are rejected (the notice to owner will contain instructions for doing this).

-Further information about Civil Parking Enforcement (including PCN’s and NTO’s) is available online at www.patrol-uk.info
+Further information about Civil Parking Enforcement (including PCN’s and NTO’s) is available online at www.patrol-uk.info/

-The Council will assess each case and if it is found the penalty notice was not issued incorrectly, the ticket will be cancelled and no payment will be required.
+The Council will assess each case and if it is found the penalty notice was not issued correctly, the ticket will be cancelled and no payment will be required.
 Alternatively, if the Council feels that the notice was issued correctly, then a letter will be sent explaining the reasons for the decision.

 The Council will also explain at this stage how an appeal may be made to an at www.trafficpenaltytribunal.gov.uk